Saudi Arabia–Turkey relations: Further deterioration

 Turkey and Saudi Arabia also clash for influence regarding other Muslim countries, notably Sudan.
 Sudan was once a former ally of Iran, but has cut off relations with Iran since 2015 to support Saudi Arabia's war efforts in Yemen.
 However, Sudanese fear of Saudi Arabian influence facilitated then-dictator Omar al-Bashir to get closer to Turkey, resulting in the lease of Suakin to Turkish contractors.
 According from Turkish media, Saudi Arabia has been deeply skeptical over Turkish presence in Sudan, out of fear that Turkey is attempting to take Sudan away from Saudi influence and threaten Saudi Arabia's security.

+Saudi Arabia condemned the 2019 Turkish offensive into north-eastern Syria.
+In response, Erdogan criticised the death toll in the Saudi-led intervention in the Yemeni civil war.

 The movie Kingdoms of Fire, aired by MBC in 2019, was partially financed by Saudi Arabia, further exacerbated by the portrayal of the Ottoman Turks as violent, ruthless and uncivilized people.
 This had drawn criticism in Turkey.